Why implement a Business Continuity Management System according to ISO 22301?

 It is noteworthy that if your organization/company obtained ISO 22301:2012 certification you should have no problem transitioning to this new version.
 There have been no major structural changes in the standard.

 As ISO version 22301:2012 already had a high-level structure, it has not been necessary to rewrite the entire standard, especially the changes have focused on drafting and clarity.
 For this reason, the text has become more consistent and logical.

 The main changes have been the following:

-- Updating terms and definitions, including reference to ISO 22300 Security and Resilience – Vocabulary.
+- Updating of terms and definitions, including reference to ISO 22300 Security and resilience – Vocabulary.

 - More flexibility and pragmatism, redundant sections have been removed.
 An example of this is the reduction or concreteness of requirements in the sections regarding the Context of the organization, Leadership, Planning, Performance Assessment and Improvement.

 - The specific requirements, core of the Business Continuity, are set out in clause 8.
 Although the structure of its sub-clauses has not been barely modified, its content has been improved, especially in the following respects:

 - The Business Impact Analysis (BIA), in the definition of the types of impact and their evaluation over time.

 - Pragmatism with the duty to find strategies and solutions for each of the possible specific impacts or risks.

 - What is important is not the risk that is willing to take, but the level of impact that risks may cause on activities.